itdesign/kubernetes-workshop/docs/tutorial/01-run-the-backend/04-fault-tolerance.md

    ```

 All services are now in a state called `CrashLoopBackOff` is means Kubernetes will wait a while until it
-is restarting the service.
+will restart the service.
 You can retry a valid expression after some moments, it should work again.
 And of course the pod should then be back in the state `Running`.